cs01/termpair/README.md

 2. server
 3. browser client(s)

 First, the termpair server is started (`termpair serve`).
 The server acts as a router that blindly forwards encrypted data between TermPair terminal clients and connected browsers.

-It listens for termpair websocket connections from unix terminal clients, and maintains a mapping to any connected browsers.
+The serve listens for termpair websocket connections from unix terminal clients, and maintains a mapping to any connected browsers.

-Before the TermPair client sends terminal output to the server, it encrypts it using a secret key so the server cannot read it.
-The server forwards that data to connected browsers.
+Before the TermPair client sends terminal output to the server, it creates two AES encryption keys and uses one of them to encrypt the output so the server cannot read it.
+The other is used by the browser to encrypt user input.

+The server then forwards that data to connected browsers.
 When the browsers receive the data, they use the secret key to decrypt and display the terminal output.

-The browser obtains the secret key via a [part of the url](https://developer.mozilla.org/en-US/docs/Web/API/HTMLHyperlinkElementUtils/hash) that is not sent to the server.
+The browser obtains the secret AES keys by requesting them from the broadcasting terminal along with a public RSA key generated in the browser at runtime.
+The broadcasting terminal responds with AES keys encrypted with the public key.
+The AES keys are rotated periodically.

-Likewise, when a browser sends input to the terminal, it is encrypted in the browser, forwarded from the server to the terminal, then decrypted in the terminal by TermPair, and finally written to the terminal's input.
+When a browser sends input to the terminal, it is encrypted in the browser, forwarded from the server to the terminal, then decrypted in the terminal by TermPair, and finally written to the terminal's input.

 ## Run With Latest Version